networknt/light-doc/content/en/tutorial/open-banking/tracing/_index.md

         </dependency>
 ```

-After make the change for pom.xml for accounts, balances, parties and transactions.
-Rebuild the docker images with the following commands for each.
+After making the change for pom.xml for accounts, balances, parties, and transactions, rebuild the docker images with the following commands for each.

 ```
 cd ~/open-banking/accounts/tracing